-The Vice Provost for EOAA will notify the Party who is not appealing the determination that an appeal has been filed, the grounds for appeal, and the identity of the Appellate Officer.
+The Vice Provost for Institutional Equity will notify the Party who is not appealing the determination that an appeal has been filed, the grounds for appeal, and the identity of the Appellate Officer.

 The non-appealing Party will be given a copy of the appeal and permitted to submit a written response to the appeal.
-The response is limited to five double-spaced type-written pages and must be delivered to the Vice Provost for EOAA within 5 business days of receiving notice of the appeal.
+The response is limited to five single-spaced typed pages (including any attachments), using 12-point Times New Roman font and one-inch margins, and must be delivered to the Vice Provost for OIE within five business days of receiving notice of the appeal.
+If both the Complainant and Respondent appeal, the appeals will be considered concurrently, and each Party will have the opportunity to review and respond to the other Party's appeal within five business days not to exceed three single-spaced typed pages. using 12-point Times New Roman font and one-inch margins.

-→Appeal Proceedings
+→ Appeal Proceedings